The G360 Story

 Our Leadership Team

 Cherrie Wilkerson is an Assistant Dean at the Owen Graduate School of Management at Vanderbilt University.
-Prior to Vanderbilt, Dean Clark was a partner for 13 years with Executive Perspectives and Bain & Company. before that.
+Prior to Vanderbilt, Dean Wilkerson was a partner for 13 years with Executive Perspectives and Bain & Company. before that.
 Cherrie received her MBA from the Tuck School at Dartmouth College and an undergraduate degree from Vanderbilt.

 Garnett Slatton has taught management, entrepreneurship, and corporate strategy at Vanderbilt University since 2008.
 He has also led several organizations as CEO and consulted many others with Bain & Company.
 He got his undergraduate degree from Duke University and an MBA from the Harvard Business School.